dtscalibration/python-dts-calibration/docs/examples/notebooks/14Lossy_splices.ipynb.rst

 Demonstration
 ~~~~~~~~~~~~~

-To demonstrate the effect of a lossy splice, we'll load the same dataset
+To demonstrate the effect of a lossy splice, we’ll load the same dataset
 that was used in previous notebooks, and modify the data to simulate a
 lossy splice.